Internships

 The internship is a convenient way to explore your interest in forest ecology while contributing to vital global research.
 We see something new every time and it’s a great way to meet people with similar interests.

-Special notes: Make sure you’re prepared with gear, etc.: We will provide you with tools, gloves, and other equipment needed for your specific project, but you’ll be responsible for keeping yourselves comfortable and nourished.
-This means dressing in layers, having rain gear if it’s going to rain, having sturdy shoes or rain boots if it will rain, a hat if it’s sunny, etc. We have a few sets of rain gear and several pairs of rain boots to lend out.
+Special notes: Make sure you’re prepared with gear, etc. We will provide you with tools, gloves, and other equipment needed for your specific project, but you’ll be responsible for keeping yourselves comfortable and nourished.
+This means dressing in layers, having rain gear if it’s going to rain, having sturdy shoes or rain boots if it will rain, a hat if it’s sunny, etc. That said, we have a few sets of rain gear and several pairs of rain boots to lend out.
 If you want to get your own you can get a cheap pair of rain pants and rain jacket online–doesn’t have to be fancy, can be ~$20.
 Also make sure to bring enough water and food, including snacks and lunch if your shift straddles that time period.
 A good attitude, willingness to work hard and have fun, and lots of curiosity and enthusiasm are really helpful as well.
 If you have a beater pair of shoes or boots, best to wear those, as they will definitely be exposed to poison oak oils.

 If you know you are highly sensitive to poison-oak oils, the FERP is not for you —we wear gloves and full-body coveralls, but your footwear, and your skin if you’re not careful, will be exposed to poison-oak oils.
 It is a woody plant, so it’s actually part of our study and we do actually measure it!